 Due to the length of the beard, I thought at first that the daguerreotype and oil painting were from two different periods, but clothing styles indicate a comparable time frame and members of the gender more familiar with beard growth informed me that the difference in beard length could be a matter of less than six months.
 The heavier fabric on the upper lapel in the painting suggests a portrait painted in cold weather.
 Bingham was known to have painted Rollins’ portrait in 1834, 1845, and 1871, but no one seemed to notice the large gap between 1845 and 1871.
 This portrait can be dated late autumn, 1855 or winter 1856 through an existing daguerreotype taken in May 1855.
 The date of 1855/1856 fills the gap in Bingham’s depictions of his best friend.

-The portrait of the James Sidney Rollins, Father of the University of Missouri, is now its home state where the people of Missouri can appreciate it, as his descendant desired.
+The portrait of the James Sidney Rollins, Father of the University of Missouri, is now in its home state where, as his descendant desired, the people of Missouri can view and appreciate it.